birehan/Traffic-Analytics-Data-Warehouse-Airflow-dbt-Redash/README.md

 - The Airflow DAG `create_vehicle_tables` is designed to create a PostgreSQL database, tables, and load data from a CSV file.
 - Customize the DAG or SQL scripts in the `dags` and `dags/sql` directories as needed.

-## Additional Notes

-- Make sure to adjust file paths, database connection details, and other configurations in the DAG and SQL scripts to suit your environment.

-## Troubleshooting

-- If you encounter any issues, refer to the [Troubleshooting](#troubleshooting) section in the README.

-## License

-This project is licensed under the [Apache License, Version 2.0](LICENSE).